MicrosoftDocs/azure-reference-other/studio-module-reference/train-model.md

 3. After training is completed, use the trained model with one of the [scoring modules](machine-learning-score.md), to make predictions on new data.

-> [NOTE]
+> [!NOTE]
-> Other specialized machine learning tasks require different training methods and Studio provides separate training modules for them.
+> Other specialized machine learning tasks require different training methods, and Studio provides separate training modules for them.
 For example, image detection, clustering, and anomaly detction all use custom training methods. **Train Model** is intended for use with regression and classification models only.

 ### Supervised and unsupervised training